Patisserie-Conseil London · The Story

 As a child in Guadeloupe, I tasted a chocolate made by my great-grandmother.
 It was pure.
 Intense.
 Alive.
 I never found that taste again anywhere in the world.

 For years I carried that memory like a compass, searching for something I knew had once existed.
+That search became the work of my life.

 Roots